FC Barcelona: In popular culture

+The club's colors being flown alongside the Senyera.

 Since its origins, Barcelona has had a close relationship with the world of culture, especially, with Catalan culture.
 The club's statutes from 1932 already said that Barça "is an association of a cultural and sporting nature".
-The club and its players have been a source of inspiration for writers, musicians, visual artists, journalists, cartoonists, theater, and film people.
+The club and its players have been a source of inspiration for writers, musicians, visual artists, journalists, cartoonists, theatre, and film people.

 In literature, some great Catalan writers they were inspired by the club.
 In 1957, on the occasion of the inauguration of the Camp Nou, Josep Maria de Sagarra dedicated a poem titled Blau i grana.
 Poet Manuel Vázquez Montalbán wrote regularly about his vision of the team.
 Some expressions emerged that caught on in the popular imagination, such as identifying Barça with "The unarmed army of Catalonia."
 He also wrote that "Barça is the only legal institution that unites the man on the street with the Catalonia that could have been and was not."

 The great anniversaries have been favorable occasions for the club to involve great Catalan figures from the cultural world in its activities.
-Names such as Josep Segrelles, Joan Miró and Antoni Tàpies have signed commemorative posters, just as Jaume Picas and the writer Josep Maria Espinàs, on the occasion of the club's 75th anniversary, wrote the lyrics for Cant del Barça, the current anthem, with music by Manuel Valls.
+Names such as Josep Segrelles, Joan Miró and Antoni Tàpies have signed commemorative posters, just as Jaume Picas and the writer Josep Maria Espinàs, on the occasion of the club's 75th anniversary, wrote the lyrics for "Cant del Barça", the current anthem, with music by Manuel Valls.